 The next day, the Psychic Eye called me in to interview and I started work the following week.
 That was in 2003.
 I consider that one of the most powerful manifestations of Divine Intervention I’ve ever experienced.
 Talk about jumping into the psychic fire.
 It’s one thing to read for maybe five or seven people in a week; it’s quite another to have that number or more in a single day.
 The demand caused me to stretch my psychic muscles in a way I’d never done before, and my guides, angels and ancestors stepped up enthusiastically.

 In my first week at the Eye, a client asked me for a book recommendation to help her develop her psychic gifts.
 Not knowing what the store had available, I said I’d get back to her then went browsing and found “The Finding of the Third Eye” by Vera Stanley Alder.
 I skimmed it to see if it was what my client needed and got so involved, I read it in its entirety in two days.
-It explained everything I had thought and felt about life, the universe and everything and tied it up with a vocabulary and understanding based on ancient texts.
+It explained everything I had thought and felt about life, the universe and everything, and tied it up with a vocabulary and understanding based on ancient texts.
 That book – which was written in 1938 and was still relevant the day I read it – opened psychic doors for me that were so profound, once I finished it I felt like I was walking three feet off the ground for months.
-And from that time to now, my gifts have been expanding and honing and expanding more every day.
+And from that time to now, my gifts have been expanding and honing exponentially.

 When someone comes to me for a reading, I first ask them for their birthday.
 That serves two purposes – it gives me a little info on their basic traits and helps me in my own on-going study of Astrology.
 I then close my eyes and concentrate on creating a safe energy between the client and myself to draw in their guides, angels and ancestors.